-Well you can use following tricks and methods to remember complex things :-
+You can use following tricks and methods to remember complex things for NEET:

 - Mnemonics – Make crazy mnemonics and use words or themes which you are familiar with.
 If you find you are unable to construct one, try structuring the letters into a word.

 - Use images – Make vivid images of things you want to learn.
 Associating compounds with a colour can be an area where you can try this out.

 - Rewrite the table – Make an effort to write all the cue words/ questions on one side of a table and then recall and rewrite the answers on the other side.

 - Frame example based questions – Make questions and visualise yourself in the exam trying to solve it, those questions might then get stuck in your head along with answers.